 Finally!
 Let's admit it - we all love being the biggest.
 Who doesn't want that?
 And it works pretty well with the 3D model "Little Big City" Berlin.
 The scale of 1:24 makes it possible, and even a dwarf is turned into a giant.
-Well, at least it works for me, still six feet tall, though slightly shrinking with age.
+Well, at least it works for me, 1.85 meters (6 feet 1 inch) tall, though slightly shrinking with age.

 It's great to finally get a clear overview of this chronically chaotic city.
 That's my first thought as I enter the dark show room - until I take a closer look.

-The figures are hand-painted, and the buildings were created with 3D printers.
+The figures are hand-painted, and the buildings were created with 3-D printers.
 Everything was produced by a creative team in London over a span of just 18 months.
-My advice to Berlin Mayor Michael Müller and the managers of the neverending construction site at Berlin's new BER airport: Why don't you just try it on a smaller scale - like 1:24!
+My advice to Berlin Mayor Michael Müller and the managers of the never-ending construction site at Berlin's new, but unopened, airport: Why don't you just try it on a smaller scale - like 1:24!

-As I make my way through the exhibition, I almost stumble across the Berlin City Palace, a foritification for Frederick II of Brandenburg (1412-1471).
+As I make my way through the exhibition, I almost stumble across the Berlin City Palace, first built as a fort for Frederick II of Brandenburg (1412-1471).
 He owed his nickname, "the Iron," to the "hospitality" he practiced in the castle's dungeons.

 A (much too) tiny panel tells visitors that the fire once served the Nazis as a pretense for a massive wave of arrests.
 Another event that has been recreated in the exhibition is the burning of books on Berlin's Opernplatz square, where the Nazis set 25,000 volumes on fire.
 Here, they just constitute a small pile.